THUNER-project/THUNER/README.rst

-According to `Wikipedia <https://en.wikipedia.org/wiki/Thor>`__, between the 8th and 16th centuries the storm god more commonly known as Thor was called “Thuner” by the inhabitants of what is now west Germany.
+According to `Wikipedia <https://en.wikipedia.org/wiki/Thor>`__, between the 8th and 16th centuries the storm god more commonly known as Thor was called "Thuner" by the inhabitants of what is now west Germany.
 Interestingly, almost every culture has at least one storm deity; `Dianmu <https://en.wikipedia.org/wiki/Dianmu>`__ and `Leigong <https://en.wikipedia.org/wiki/Leigong>`__ in China, `Indra <https://en.wikipedia.org/wiki/Indra>`__ in India,